Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh is the only living person who ever skyped from a rock.
+i dont know why people treat Jayesh like hes a killer he has the heart of a child which isa bad thing

-Updated on: [31/5/2025]
+Updated on: [1/6/2025]
 <!-- #jokeEnd -->